 John Compton evolved a fully electromechanical capture system at about the same time as Willis III, but its concept was entirely different.
 In Willis' system each stored bit could be addressed individually, even though this degree of flexibility was never needed nor used.
 This is because one never needs to access individual bits in a combination system - information can always be written to and recalled from a combination memory in chunks corresponding to the several stops associated with a given piston.
 This is similar to today's electronic memory chips which are byte-addressable rather than bit-addressable - whenever the memory contents is accessed, you have to do it by reading or writing bytes (groups of bits) rather than the individual bits themselves.
 This has become so universal in computer technology today that it never provokes a moment's thought..

-I do not know who realised this on behalf of Compton in the 1930's, but it enabled significant economies to be made in terms of the number of magnets required in the memory, though it was probably less easily assembled, maintained and repaired than was Willis's system.
+When writing this article in 2012 I did not know who realised this on behalf of Compton in the 1930's, but Colin Mitchell has since drawn my attention to a patent taken out by J I Taylor on behalf of Compton's in 1935 .
+Mr Mitchell also surmised that A H Midgeley, a director at the firm who had a close working relationship with Taylor, might also have had a hand in designing the system.
+The concept enabled significant economies to be made in terms of the number of magnets required in the memory, though it was probably less easily assembled, maintained and repaired than was Willis's system.
 Like the simple setter board and Willis's scheme, its memory switches were placed at the nodes of a matrix whose rows represented stops and the columns pistons.
 However the switches were mechanically ganged together and operated simultaneously in groups, both on a row and a column basis.
 It was not possible (nor necessary) to address an individual memory element in the same way that Willis's system allowed in theory; rather, each switching and storage element was addressed by activating the two magnets corresponding to its row and column co-ordinates.
 The arrangement led to the economies just mentioned: instead of requiring MN electrically-addressable memory units with individual magnets (M = number of stops; N = number of pistons), Compton's system only required M + N magnets to address the same memory of MN bits, a much smaller number of magnets particularly in large organs.

 Surviving examples of Compton's capture system are exceedingly rare, and I must therefore acknowledge my gratitude for information provided by HWS Associates who recently refurbished the electromechanical capture system in the organ at Southampton's Guildhall (1937).
 This is a very large instrument with two consoles, the classical one (called the 'concert console') fitted with Compton's luminous touches and the theatre-style one (the 'variety console') fitted with standard motorised stop keys.
 The information in what follows has been very kindly provided by Lucien Nunes who played a major role in the refurbishment.